disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

      - If you examine the execution plan, you will **note** it is using an index scan to get the results.
 The query optimizer couldn't make good optimizations because it can't know the value of the local variable until runtime.

 1. You can help the query optimizer to make better choices by providing a query hint.
-Rerun the above query with `OPTION (RECOMPILE)`:
+Re-run the above query with `OPTION (RECOMPILE)`:

     ```sql
     USE AdventureWorks2017